zbo14/bigchaindb/docs/source/drivers-clients/python-server-api-examples.md

 Escrow is a mechanism for conditional release of assets.

-This means that a the assets are locked up by a trusted party until an `execute` condition is presented.
+This means that the assets are locked up by a trusted party until an `execute` condition is presented.
 In order not to tie up the assets forever, the escrow foresees an `abort` condition, which is typically an expiry time.

 BigchainDB and cryptoconditions provides escrow out-of-the-box, without the need of a trusted party.